Aksonik/quickPyPlot/README.md

 Tabels.

-Plotting a given function.
+Plotting a function.

-Axis and figure title.
+Markers and labels.

-Figure size.
+Block averaging (smoothing).

-The work was done at the Michigan State University.
+Log file for an executed command.